rabbicse/microservices/documentation/kubernetes.md

 `192.168.0.193 cluster-endpoint`

 Where `192.168.0.193` is the IP address of this node and `cluster-endpoint` is a custom DNS name that maps to this IP.
 This will allow you to pass `--control-plane-endpoint=cluster-endpoint` to kubeadm init and pass the same DNS name to kubeadm join.
 Later you can modify `cluster-endpoint` to point to the address of your load-balancer in an high availability scenario.
 Turning a single control plane cluster created without `--control-plane-endpoint` into a highly available cluster is not supported by kubeadm.

+### Bootstrap without shared endpoint (IP address for control plane API)
 So write the following command.
 ```
 sudo kubeadm init --pod-network-cidr=192.168.0.0/16 --cri-socket=/var/run/containerd/containerd.sock --v=5
 ```